 3. What happens if I don’t hit it?

 This will help you select a goal you are committed to hitting – even if that means putting in extra work or additional budget.

 1 Smart Goal = Grow by $10,00 in MRR (monthly recurring revenue) by Jan 1, 2020

 (Keep in mind – goals don’t have to revolve around the New Year, they just need to have a due date)

 The next step in this process is to determine what three priorities will help achieve that one goal.
-The priorities fitness businesses see success from are those that make the largest impact in accomplishing the main goal.
+The priorities fitness businesses see success from is those that make the largest impact in accomplishing the main goal.

 A great way to start finding the best priorities is by making a list with an abundance of priorities and narrowing them down.